-Last week I took you through the Bann Ton Tan Market that happens every Sunday on the Riverside in Sao Hai district of Saraburi province in Thailand.
+Last week I took you through the Bann Ton Tan Market that happens every Sunday on the Riverside in the Sao Hai district of Saraburi province in Thailand.
 I repeatedly heard the word Tai Yuan for the community residing here.
-And even visited Tai Yuan cultural centre in Saraburi which is just a few kilometers away from the floating market.
+And even visited the community cultural center in Saraburi which is just a few kilometers away from the floating market.

 Tai Yuan Community of Saraburi

-A 100 or so year old wooden house of Mr. Sangchai Wannakul, that I would actually call a riverside mansion, has been converted into a cultural centre.
-It showcases the various traditional signs of Tao Yuan community.
-Like their textile weaving tradition, their spinning wheel that reminded me of our very own Charkha that Gandhi ji converted into a symbol for the freedom movement.
+A 100 or-so-year-old wooden house of Mr. Sangchai Wannakul, which I would actually call a riverside mansion, has been converted into a cultural center.
+It showcases the various traditional signs of the community.
+Like their textile weaving tradition, their spinning wheel reminded me of our very own Charkha Gandhi Ji converted into a symbol for the freedom movement.
 Their music and dance forms that are even performed on the boats parked on the banks of the river.

-This house was huge and built on the natural terrain by fitting the wooden planks in a way that it becomes a multi-storey house with a backyard by the riverside.
+This house was huge and built on the natural terrain by fitting the wooden planks in a way that it became a multi-story house with a backyard by the riverside.
 There were smaller houses that stood on the river.
-And the narrow long boats were parked on the waters along it.
+And the narrow longboats were parked on the waters along with it.
 Fragile wooden bridges could be used to reach these one-room houseboats like wood houses.
 The age of the wood gave away the age of the house.

-As we sat along the way river, some of us were invited to carry the food to our mats the way tradition Tao Yuan women would as the men played the music.
-We wore the traditional Thai wrap around skirt and carried the large basket cum table that has all the food for 5-6 people.
+As we sat along the way river, some of us were invited to carry the food to our mats the way traditional community women would as the men played the music.
+We wore the traditional Thai wrap-around skirt and carried the large basket cum table that has all the food for 5-6 people.
 It was heavy and we had to carry it down the steps.
 Some young girls led us to our mats while dancing in the front.
 It was quite an experience to act like a local while being absolutely observant as an outsider.
 Participant observer as the anthropologists would call this process.

 We kept the food down and we were all supposed to eat from the same spread.
-This is exactly how I had seen the families eating at Riverside market.
+This is exactly how I had seen the families eating at Riverside Market.
 My vegetarian food was simple but tasted very good.
-The desserts came in as Pink flowers that we had seen earlier in the market.
+The desserts came in the form of Pink flowers that we had seen earlier in the market.

-Tai Yuan dancers performed various dances, including a peacock dance.
-The slow flowing movements with a lot of focus on hand movements resembled the Manipuri dance.
-The graceful dancers danced on the stage, on the staircase and on the boats behind us.
+The community dancers performed various dances, including a peacock dance.
+The slow-flowing movements with a lot of focus on hand movements resembled the Manipuri dance.
+The graceful dancers danced on the stage, on the staircase, and on the boats behind us.
 We were left struggling between savoring the food and delightful dances.
 All said and done, the relaxed environment continued.
 After a few days in the big city of Bangkok, this was really a welcome place to be in.
 After food, I walked around the house looking at its carved wood windows, utensils, and paintings.